Three Levels of the Pelvis

 3. The Spinning Babies® Badge Buddies.

-4. Gail Tully’s online courses with Continuing Education hours and credits use Three Levels SolutionsSM for Resolving Shoulder Dystocia and Breech Basics.
+4. Spinning Babies® hosts online courses showing Pelvic Levels SolutionsSM for Resolving Shoulder Dystocia and Breech Basics.
+Continuing Education hours and credits for some birth professionals.

 Solutions for Dystocia in the Levels of the Pelvis